actions-marketplace-validations/ticoraap_sftp-mirror/README.md

-# SFTP mirror
+# SFTP deploy

-## Mirror a local directory to a remoteserver directory with SFTP
+## username/password.
+Mirror a local directory to server

+* Deletes files not present at the source
 * Uses [lftp](https://lftp.yar.ru/) to send files with username/password authentication.
-* Intentionally autoconfirms the servers host key
+* Autoconfirms the servers host key
-* Deletes files not present at the source*

-## *Deletes files not present at the source
-By design this action deletes files not present at the source, this is helpful if you deploy a static website where you want the old documents to be removed, if you don't want this then you should search for something else or commit to a PR.

 ## Example usage